Expressive Logics for Coinductive Predicates: Finite-depth expressiveness and the Kleene fixed point theorem

-The initial sequence of $L \colon \SL \rightarrow \SL$ is characterised, once again by spelling out the definition, by $L^0 0 = \{\top\}$ (the one-element semilattice) and $LL^i 0 = \Powf(A \times L^i 0)$.
-Concretely, elements of $L^i 0$ can be identified with formulas in the logic of Section~\ref{sec:simulation} (diamond modalities and conjunction), quotiented by the semilattice equations.
+The initial sequence of $L \colon \SL \rightarrow \SL$ is characterised, once again by spelling out the definition, by $L^0 0 = 0 = \{\top\}$ (the one-element semilattice, which is the initial object in $\SL$) and $LL^i 0 = \Powf(A \times L^i 0)$ (the free semilattice, see Section~\ref{sec:simulation}).
+Concretely, elements of $L^i 0$ can be identified with formulas of depth at most $i$ in the logic of Section~\ref{sec:simulation} (diamond modalities and conjunction), quotiented by the semilattice equations.
 By the assumption that $A$ is finite, each set $L^i 0$ is finite.

 We continue to prove the main hypothesis of Proposition~\ref{prop:approx-expr} and Theorem~\ref{thm:expr-kleene}: that

 for all $i$.
 Before doing so, we spell out $\delta_i^*(\lift{Q}L^i0)$ in some more detail.
 First, we characterise $\delta_{i+1} \colon BB^i 1 \rightarrow QLL^i0$: